5HT/mq-nynja/apps/review/README.md

 Credits
 -------
-* Brought to you by 5HT and Andy
+* Brought to you by 5HT and M2K